BrianDoupnik/Brainfuck_Interpreter/README.md

 # Brainfuck_Interpreter
-An interpreter for brainfuck written in c++
+An interpreter for the brainfuck programming language written in c++